-SPECIAL ABILITIES: Can uptoot even very large trees ARMOR: As per leather armor
+SPECIAL ABILITIES: Can uproot even very large trees ARMOR: As per leather armor denie e. oan reality of the solutions

 HABITAT: Rain forests, deep woods, wilderness regions COMMENTS: When provoked, shathane attack by attempting to crush individuals or creatures in their massive arms.
 Failing this, a shathane may simply take a swipe at the offender with a massive hand.
 Shathane typically use their tusks only against very large creatures, such as yaksha, ogriphant, etc.